your123 - stock.adobe.com

 Consolidation and energy

-Solidigm's new drive increases its density but not its power needs.
+Solidigm's new drive increases its density, but not its power needs.
 Micron's 6550 also uses 20% fewer watts compared with similar drives.
-Micron stated the drive can hit its performance numbers using 20 watts as opposed to the 25 watts that other 60-plus TB drives such as Solidigm's D5-P5336 61.44 TB version, which was released in mid-2023 and has been shipping this year, according to the vendor.
+Micron said the drive can hit its performance numbers using 20 watts, as opposed to the 25 watts required by other 60-plus TB drives.
+That includes Solidigm's D5-P5336 61.44 TB version, which was released in mid-2023 and has been shipping this year, according to Micron.

 Denser storage can lead to more sustainable data centers or increase the available power for compute clusters, according to Steve McDowell, founder and analyst at NAND Research.
 Hyperscalers have power budgets they need to stay within, and GPU clusters need more power.